Quick Online Tips

 • Using this ASP script, you can retrieve the current SFX Download Count and show directly on your ASP web page. the script now will run locally on your ASP server.
 It will result in faster retrieving of the SFX current download count.

-• This Wordpress plugin will allow the user to use php code to allow them to display a the current number of Firefox downloads.
+• This WordPress plugin will allow the user to use php code to allow them to display a the current number of Firefox downloads.
 They can format and utilize this number anywhere in their templates.

 Now after all that jargon, here are some simple cut and paste ways of putting such images on your site with a simple img tag or iframe, of course they will not show live running counts like those using PHP, but should keep updated and suffice for many users.